States tightening anti-virus restrictions amid case surge | WTOP

 The world received welcome news in the past week with positive preliminary results on two COVID-19 vaccines from Pfizer and Moderna, but scientists are worried that volunteers will stop coming forward take part in studies of other vaccines under development.
 Thousands are still needed.

 Kunzelman reported from College Park, Maryland.
-Associated Press reporter Leah Willingham in Jackson, Mississippi, contributed to this report
+Associated Press writers across the country contributed to this report.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.